gnikxela0328/obsidian/toska/Scene Notes/Scene 13.md

 *Louie and Sarah get to talking*
 STATUS : INCOMPLETE

+log:
+23.12.2 - this one is assembled and cleaned, just needs special effects

-Do sfx on vocals, fix up wind
+TODO: Do sfx on vocals, fix up wind